Itheum/architecture-diagrams/live_whitepaper.md

 This product is essentially a fully featured personal data and analytics platform offered as a PaaS (platform as a service) to organisations.
 For example:

-1. A health and wellness company can use the Itheum data collection and analytics toolkit and embed it into their apps; enabling the collection of health data like blood pressure, fitness/activity, sleep quality and then visualise trends and patterns of their app userbase.
+1. A health and wellness company can use the Itheum data collection and analytics toolkit and embed it into their apps; enabling the collection of health data like blood pressure, fitness/activity, sleep quality and then visualise trends and patterns of their app user-base.

 2. A financial organisation can use the Itheum data collection and analytics toolkit to collect scheduled data via customised surveys or questionnaires, triggered by certain actions related to spending patterns — the trends and patterns can then give them more context of their customers’ spending habits.